supabase-community/flutter-chat/README.md

 -- *** Views and functions ***

--- Returns list of rooms as well as the participants as array of uuid -- Used to determine if there is a room with given pair of users in create_new_room() create or replace view public.rooms_with_participants as
-    select rooms.id as room_id, array_agg(room_participants.profile_id) as users
-    from rooms
-    left join room_participants on rooms.id = room_participants.room_id
-    group by rooms.id;

 -- Creates a new room with the user and another user in it.
 -- Will return the room_id of the created room